 - 1) Which of these helps our body to produce energy?

 - i) Blood

 - ii) Air

 - iii) Food material and oxygen

 - iv) Oxygen

 - 2) Information about the body should be given to people

-- i) For teaching
+- i) To take preventive measures

-- ii) To take preventive measures
+- ii) To understand causes of diseases /illness

-- iii) To understand causes of diseases /illness
+- iii) To develop a positive attitude towards the body.

-- iv) To develop a positive attitude towards the body.
+- iv) All of the above.